bot1291/next-js-courses/README.md

 npm run build
 npm run export
 ```
-And then add files from the folder out at any hosting
+And then add files from the folder 'out' at any hosting.

 ## License